Golf has long been about making connections. That won't change in an LIV-PGA Tour world

 If Bowie needs to offer his daughters proof, he need only point to the way the tectonic plates under pro golf moved last month, when the acrimonious standoff between the PGA Tour and LIV Golf ended with a staggering deal that materialized seemingly out of nowhere.
 It's a detente whose groundwork was laid by quiet negotiations between leaders of both organizations during a round at a tony private golf club southwest of London.

-Golf's reputation, however, comes with baggage.
+Golf's reputation comes with baggage.
 The game has traditionally been played by the affluent — most of them men, most of them white — some of whom organized country clubs that can set the parameters of membership at their discretion.
 That has, historically, included racism, sexism and anti-Semitism.

 “It's been a man's sport," said Dr. Deborah Gray, a marketing professor at Central Michigan University.
 “Research shows that golf is a legacy thing.
 It's generational."